An Effective Compliance Manual Can Help You Avoid Costly Fines And Penalties.

 Why Does My Company Need An Export Compliance Manual?

-Your company needs an export compliance manual to ensure your entire team is on the same page for exporting.
-Providing controlled information through this manual will also make an external audit or other investigation easy to comply with.
+Your company needs an export compliance manual to ensure your entire team is on the same page for remaining compliant while exporting.
+Providing information through this manual will also make an external audit or other investigation easy to comply with.

 Export control laws can be very tricky.
-But avoiding possible violence doesn’t have to be.
+But avoiding possible violations doesn’t have to be.

-Implementing a documented, well-written export compliance manuals will:
+Implementing a documented, well-written export compliance manual will:

 - Prove That Your Company Understands – And Complies With – U.S. Import And Export Regulations, As Well As Foreign Policy.

-- Demonstrate That You Have Taken The expertise Of One Person And Implemented It Throughout Your Organization.
+- Demonstrate That You Have Implemented Export Compliance Throughout Your Organization.

 - Assure Government Agencies That You Are Taking U.S. Export Control Seriously.